 You hear the word refused and automatically start to panic.
-What did you do wrong?
+Instantly, you jump straight to thinking of what went wrong.

 Believe it or not, the answer is almost always something simple and silly.